fkobon/bastille/readme.txt

-=== Acajou ===
+=== Bastille ===

 Contributors: automattic
 Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

 Requires at least: 4.0
-Tested up to: 4.7.4
+Tested up to: 4.8
 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Acajou, or underscores.

 == Description ==

-Arlene is a clean, simple, and fully responsive WordPress theme that suits non-profit organizations and looks awesome on any device.
-Its name, from Celtic origins, means Oath.
+Bastille is a clean, simple, and fully responsive WordPress theme for webzines.
+Its name, from French origins, refer to the Storming of the Bastille on 14 July 1789, but more importantly to 14 july, birthday of the author :).
 It adjusts automatically to any screen size including tablets and smartphones as well as Retina displays.
-Theme is built using Zurb Foundation https://github.com/zurb/foundation-sites, a  framework for HTML5 / CSS3 which is SEO friendly.
+Theme is built using Zurb Foundation, a  framework for HTML5 / CSS3 which is SEO friendly.
 This WordPress theme was built with non-profit organizations in mind but be creative and unleash its full potential in eCommerce, business and other projects.
-Arlene is available in English, French, and Spanish for now.
+Bastille is available in English, French, and Spanish for now.

 == Installation ==